 Countless lost pets end up with strangers or, worse, they are left to fend for themselves, die on the highway, or are euthanized.
 Pet microchipping greatly increased the chance that you will get your best friend back.
-Pet owners who live in Riverview, Brandon, Bloomingdale, Ybor City, and Tampa Bay area call (813) 670-8881 to schedule this service at Pavilion Crossing Animal Hospital in Riverview, FL.
+Pet owners who live in Riverview, Brandon, Bloomingdale, Ybor City, Tampa Bay, and Wesley Chapel area call (813) 670-8881 to schedule this service at Pavilion Crossing Animal Hospital in Riverview, FL.

 Dr. Keshava Eega